 WebHook Tab

-The Webhook tab allows us to connect Content Island with GitHub, enabling us to trigger a build and deploy process whenever content is published in a project.
+The Webhook tab allows us to connect Content Island with your deployment platform, enabling us to trigger a build and deploy process whenever content is published in a project.
+Three providers are supported: GitHub, Netlify, and Vercel.

 Initial State

-Initially, the tab is empty and displays a button to create the webhook.
+Initially, the tab is empty and displays an Add New Webhook button.

-After clicking the webhook button, a set of fields appears that you need to fill out:
+After selecting GitHub, a set of fields appears that you need to fill out:

 -